No config. No API key. Just run.

 Session memory that persists

-Bidirectional context protocol
+Bidirectional recall protocol

 Symbol graph, not just search